YusakiDev/BetterView/README.md

 ## Description

-BetterView is a paper plugin and fabric mod for Minecraft servers.
-It extends the normal view distance to extreme lengths using asynchronous player processing, chunk caching and direct chunk reading.
+BetterView is a high-performance Paper plugin and Fabric mod for Minecraft servers.
+It extends the normal view distance without sacrificing server performance using asynchronous player processing, direct chunk reading from disk, and caching of chunk data.

 ## Features